Ameenur0/calendar-form-handoff-automation/README.md

 John Doe fills out the Google Form.
 Apps Script copies the Doc template, replaces placeholders with John’s answers, saves the PDF in his folder, and emails him the PDF.
 Participant A gets an alert that the submission was processed.

 📂 File Structure
-bash
-Copy
-Edit

 /Calendar-Form-Handoff-Automation
 ├── processCalendarEventsForWeek.js   # Calendar scanning & folder creation
 ├── createFormSubmitTrigger.js        # Generates installable form submission trigger
 └── onFormSubmit_Custom.js            # Custom form submission logic (template -> PDF -> email)
-🔧 Contributing
-Fork this repository.
-Create a new branch (e.g. feature/my-improvements).
-Commit & push your changes.
-Open a Pull Request describing enhancements.
-💌 Support
-For questions or troubleshooting, feel free to open an issue or contact the repository maintainer.

-📝 License
-This project is provided under an MIT License.
-See the LICENSE file for details.

-Enjoy automating your Google Workspace workflows! ✨